Scottish Book Trust: Early years program

 The bags are given with guidance materials for parents and careers, including advice on sharing books with young children, information about libraries, and materials to boost a child’s language, listening skills and early writing.

-Bookbug also offers free song-and-rhyme sessions for babies and toddlers in libraries and community centers throughout the country.
+Bookbug also offers free song-and-rhyme sessions for babies and toddlers in libraries and community centres throughout the country.

 Children and young people program

 Scottish Book Trust's children's program aims to get children and young people excited about reading and writing.
 It reaches over 45,000 children across Scotland every year through live book events and reading and writing campaigns, which include: